Menendez corruption and bribery trial: What to know

-In addition, the judge dismissed one member who had told him before the trial that she had a scheduled vacation beginning next week.
-An alternate will take her place.
+After telling a judge they could not “reach a unanimous verdict on any of the charges” in Sen. Bob Menendez’s corruption and bribery case, the jury returned to continue deliberations Tuesday.

-The jury began its third day of deliberations Thursday after the panel began deliberations on Monday for only about 90 minutes.
-Closing arguments were finished last week.
+The judge sent the jury home Monday but had them return the next day to continue with deliberations.
+The decision came after the judge had to speak with individual jurors about comments a dismissed juror made to the media over the weekend.

-The New Jersey Democrat is accused of accepting a plethora of donations and gifts from a wealthy friend in exchange for political influence.
+Menendez, a New Jersey Democrat, is accused of accepting a plethora of donations and gifts from a wealthy friend in exchange for political influence.
 Both Menendez and the doctor, Salomon Melgen, have maintained their innocence.

 It’s the first time in nine years that a sitting U.S. senator is facing a federal bribery charge.